Letter to You: Recording and release

 Photography for the cover and liner notes was captured by Danny Clinch in late 2018 as Springsteen was in New York City for his stage show Springsteen on Broadway.

 The band had planned to tour in support of the album starting in early 2021 but those plans were disrupted by the COVID-19 pandemic; by the time of the release, Springsteen estimated that the earliest they could perform live would be 2022.
 E Street drummer Max Weinberg continued touring with his group Max Weinberg's Jukebox and used those dates to promote Letter to You.
 Springsteen considers the decision to not tour "very painful," as he looks forward to presenting the new material in a live context but he made promotional appearances on The Late Show with Stephen Colbert and The Late Late Show to introduce the music to new audiences.

-The release was announced on September 10, with a music video for lead single "Letter to You" published simultaneously.
+The release was announced on September 10, with a music video for the lead single "Letter to You" published simultaneously.
 Streaming audio and a music video for "Ghosts" followed on September 24.
 A documentary on making the album directed by Thom Zimny came out via Apple TV+ on October 23.

 An emoji in the shape of Springsteen was released via Twitter to promote the album on October 14.
 Apple Music hosted Letter to You Radio, a channel where Springsteen interviews fellow musicians such as Brandon Flowers, Dave Grohl, and Eddie Vedder, along with political discussion from guests such as Jon Stewart.

 On November 23, 2020, a lyric video for "The Power of Prayer" was released.

 Bruce Springsteen and the E Street Band performed "Ghosts" and "I'll See You in My Dreams" on the December 12, 2020 episode of Saturday Night Live marking the band's first performance since 2017 and its first to promote Letter to You.
 Bassist Garry Tallent and violinist Soozie Tyrell opted to remain home due to COVID-19 travel concerns.
 Jack Daly of the Disciples of Soul filled in for Tallent.